google/differential-privacy/differential_privacy.md

-*Contribution bounding* is a process of limiting contributions by a single individual (or an entity represented by a privacy key) to the output dataset or it’s partition.
+*Contribution bounding* is a process of limiting contributions by a single individual (or an entity represented by a privacy key) to the output dataset or its partition.
 This is key for DP algorithms, since protecting unbounded contributions would require adding infinite noise.